 John’s Moms work with students to organize and pack their belongings.
-This option is perfect for students who just have too much going on at a busy time of year.
+This option is perfect for students who just have too much going on and need some extra help.

-Parents love the service, too, since it takes the stress out of the relationship with sons and daughters and frees them up to simply celebrate successes and enjoy reconnecting at the end of the term.
+Parents love the service, too, since it takes the stress out of the relationship and frees them to simply celebrate successes and enjoy reconnecting at the end of the term.

 Option 2: We professionally pack special items for you